- Course dates:

 GYA Norwich offers a great opportunity for musicians to develop their ability to improvise and compose their own music.
 Under the direction of Simon Limbrick students develop composition and collaborative skills working together to produce an improvised performance using their chosen instrument/voice.

-Big Jazz Band with Geraldine Evans & Ewan Duffus
+Beginner - Intermediate Jazz with Geraldine Evans & Ewan Duffus

 Advanced Jazz Band with Ewan Duffus